-We stayed at KENDAL HOSTEL, which was perfectly positioned in the centre of town for all of our needs, not least a pre-dinner pint at any pub that took our fancy.
+We stayed at KENDAL HOSTEL (currently closed), which was perfectly positioned in the centre of town for all of our needs, not least a pre-dinner pint at any pub that took our fancy.
 It’s amazing what surprises are in hidden in the fabric of a town’s history, and Kendal is no different.

 The Museum of Lakeland Life & History in Kendal offers a fascinating portrait of the Lake District – the culture, traditions and the historic figures for whom it became home and a source of inspiration.
 Among the museum’s highlights is the life and times of children’s author, Arthur Ransome.
 Ransome, who’s best known for Swallows and Amazons lived in the Lake District, and the wonderful exhibit dedicated to him contains many artefacts.
 These include original notes and sketches for Swallows and Amazons, and an intriguing gift – you’ll have to find out what – for which the book was written in return.